 - No cast iron skillet?
 No worries, use a 9-inch round baking pan instead!

 - Think of this one as an upside down pizza, as the cheese is on the bottom, followed by the meat and then topped with the sauce.
 While you may be tempted to put mozzarella on the top, trust me, a dusting of Parmesan is all you need, as there is plenty of cheese inside this one.

-The crust on this one is different from my usual pizza crust.
+- The crust on this one is different from my usual pizza crust.
 First, it has cornmeal in it, with gives it great flavour and texture.
 It cooks up to a crisp layer on the outside, but soft and a little more bread-like on the inside.
-As for the sauce, I’ve included a recipe for homemade sauce, but you can also use store-bought, if you’d rather.
-You’ll need about 2 cups of pizza sauce.
+As for the sauce, I sometimes use a good store-bought pizza sauce, but I’ve included a quick, homemade pizza sauce in the recipe card notes, if you need one.

-This dough is also a nice quick-rise dough, so you don’t need to start it many hours ahead.
-In fact, if you start an hour out, you can make the sauce and cook the meats while the dough rises.
+- This dough is also a nice quick-rise dough, so you don’t need to start it far ahead.
+In fact, if you start an hour out, you can cook the sausage while the dough rises.
 Quickly assemble the pizza once the dough has risen for the hour and pop it in to the oven for 35-40 minutes.
 Once baked, this pizza is sturdy enough to be able to pop the whole thing nicely and easily out of the skillet and on to a cutting board.

 - 1/4 cup cornmeal

 - 1 Tbsp. honey, or white sugar

 - 10 oz Mozzarella cheese , cut in 1/2-inch thick slices

 - 4 8-inch Hot or Mild Italian sausage links, casing removed, crumbled and cooked, or about 1 lb. loose sausage meat